 Neonatal disorders

-Neonatal disorders refer to a variety of medical conditions that affect new-born infants, particularly during the first 28 days of life, known as the neonatal period.
-These disorders can arise from complications during pregnancy, labour, delivery, or from genetic and congenital issues.
+Neonatal disorders refer to a variety of medical conditions that affect newborn infants, particularly during the first 28 days of life, known as the neonatal period.
+These disorders can arise from complications during pregnancy, labor, delivery, or from genetic and congenital issues.
 Timely diagnosis and management are crucial to prevent long-term complications and to ensure the healthy development of the infant.

 Some common neonatal disorders are: